Tundra swan: C. c. bewickii distribution

+C. c. columbianus distribution

 C. c. columbianus breeds in the coastal plains of Alaska and Canada, leaving for winter quarters about October.
 They arrive in winter quarters by November/December.
 Birds breeding in western Alaska winter along the Pacific coast from southern Alaska to California; they often move inland – particularly to the rich feeding grounds in the Central Valley – and some cross the Rocky Mountains again and winter as far east as Utah and south to Texas and northern Mexico.
 The birds breeding along the Arctic Ocean coast migrate via Canada and the Great Lakes region to winter at the Atlantic coast of the United States, mainly from Maryland to North Carolina, but some move as far south as Florida.
 Whistling swans start leaving for the breeding grounds again by mid-March, and arrive by late May.
 Vagrants have been recorded on the Bermudas, Cuba the Hawaiian Islands, Puerto Rico, and in England, Ireland, Japan, northeastern Siberia and Sweden.

 Ecology and biology

+About 15% of the adults die each year from various causes, and thus the average lifespan in the wild is about 10 years.
+The oldest recorded tundra swan was over 24 years old.